scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 can set a proper :ref:`session initialization logic <session-init>` for requests targeting that website.

-For sessions initialized with arbitrary parameters (or no parameters as all), no session check is performed, sessions are assumed to be fine until they expire or are banned.
+For sessions initialized with arbitrary or no parameters, no session check is performed, sessions are assumed to be fine until they expire or are banned.
+That is so even if those arbitrary parameters include a ``setLocation`` action.

 To implement your own code to check session responses and determine whether their session should be kept or discarded, use the